briandebottari/EnableGMSModuleMagisk/README.md

 The one i noticed had slight delay is GMail.
 But i check my mail regularly throughout the day, so i need no real time notif for that.

 As for all other main services like Accounts, Alarm, Location and elses, i never have any issue with them when i got this module active.
 GPS work fine, Alarm ringing, Account Syncing normally.

+## Support
+Find support on my thread @XDA : https://forum.xda-developers.com/apps/magisk/module-enable-doze-google-play-services-t3608783/post72344542#post72344542

+## Copyright
+otonieru@xda-developers may 2017
+If you wish to implement the modification into your ROM, please mention me :)